4 Smart Reasons to Avoid Large Ultra High Net Worth Wealth Management Firms

 1. Large Firms Can Obliterate Your Growth on Avoidable Taxes

-As Forbes puts it, a wealth manager might think he’s performing exceptionally well with 15% gross returns, but new rules “could make that initial awe-inducing number closer to 3% after factoring in total management fees, fund expenses, and” taxes.
+As Forbes puts it, a wealth manager might think he’s performing exceptionally well with 15% gross returns, but tax rules “could make that initial awe-inducing number closer to 3% after factoring in total management fees, fund expenses, and taxes.”

 Costs and taxes like these can eat away at performance gains in far bigger chunks than you might realize.
 These costs and taxes aren’t just chipping off fragments from your gains.
 They could be splitting them in half, or worse.
-Here’s a more in-depth look at 6 hidden and avoidable investment costs [link to blog 12].
+Here’s a more in-depth look at the benefits of private independents to large public firms.

 Are large firms better than specialized ones at tax minimization?

-Plus, they typically will have larger caseloads, and therefore less time to devote to the unique scenarios facing each of their ultra high net worth clients.
+But, since they typically have larger caseloads, they tend to have less time to devote to the unique scenarios facing each of their ultra high net worth clients.

-At a large firm, you have a greater chance of losing money to avoidable costs and taxes.
+At a large wealth management firm, you have a greater chance of losing money to avoidable costs and taxes than you do at a smaller firm that specializes in ultra high net worth wealth management.

 2. The Abundance of Wealth Managers Dilutes the Expertise